hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 > ```
 >

-wow this is complete sir ,thanks alot Ì†ΩÌ∏ç
+wow this is complete sir ,thanks alot üòç

 [10:26:23](#qXt_TIpzFvNffwStvGX8dnMlvsWPRbfKfun_QmyUaEw) <ldci (Fran√ßois Jouen)>:
 sp1d3r_99: All you need to do is install error handling if the URL is wrong or the file doesn't exist.